 We Pledge to Reduce the Impact of the Materials Used to Make Our Badges and Lanyards

 We’re working with our suppliers to look at ways to make production more sustainable.
 We’ll be honest – it’s not easy, but we have found some great options for including recycled and recyclable materials in the design.

 Our suppliers have recently started offering recycled lanyards which can be made from old plastic bottles.
 If clients are happy to opt for this product and choose generic branding, then these products can be used again and again, making them a great use of waste plastic.

-For the badges, we’ve also been looking at moving away from PVC badges towards Pulper.
+For the badges, we’ve started offering eco Pulper badges for both standard name badges and our RFID smart badges.
 Pulper is made from wood pulp which has been sourced from sustainable forests.
 It is chlorine-free and has been tested, so once the chip is removed, it’s recyclable.
-We’ve also found another supplier who is able to create paper badges for us.
-After the event, delegates can simply peel off their personal name tag, remove the RFID chip and throw the badge into the paper recycling.

 We’re proud to be able to offer all of these alternatives to our clients, and, if you can keep a little secret, we’ve just added bamboo RFID wristbands and credit card size badges to our offering too.

 We Pledge to Promote Post-Event Recycling of PVC Badges & Lanyards